 The MHSA curriculum consists of 50 credits.
 There are ten core courses (30 credits) required for all students.
-Each student also completes three electives.
+Each student also completes three electives (9 credits).
 Students must participate in experiential discovery through our executive interview and analysis courses (6 credits).
-Students complete either a Master’s Thesis Project (5 credits) or Capstone Experience (5 credits) as a Program Final Course and must pass the final comprehensive examination (non-credit assignment) with a 70% or greater for all ten test sections.
+Students complete either a Master’s Thesis Project (5 credits) or Capstone Experience (5 credits).
+A final comprehensive examination (non-credit assignment) must be passed with a 70% or greater for all ten test sections.

 As a masters level program, all courses are designated as upper-division-level courses requiring advanced academic preparation.